 Andrew Olshan, PhD

 Dr. Olshan’s major interests include the epidemiology of cancer and reproductive, perinatal and pediatric outcomes.
-He has been the principal investigator for multiple NIH-, EPA-, and CDC-funded studies, including North Carolina Head and Neck Cancer Study and several national studies of childhood cancer.
+He has been the principal investigator for multiple NIH-, EPA-, and CDC-funded studies of adult and childhood cancers and reproductive and pediatric outcomes.

-He is the current principal investigator for the Carolina Breast Cancer Study, and leads the North Carolina Center for Birth Defects Research and Prevention.
+He is the current principal investigator for the Carolina Head and Neck Cancer Study and leads the North Carolina Center for Birth Defects Research and Prevention.

 Dr. Olshan has been at UNC for over 23 years and teaches in both the cancer epidemiology and reproductive, perinatal and pediatric programs.
-He has been epidemiology department chair since 2006.
+He was epidemiology department chair from 2006 to 2018.